lawrencechia1999/todo-app/README.md

 Client:
 - Run the command in your script before to
 - Command:
-a. npm install
+1. npm install
-b. npm run start
+2. npm run start

 Server:
 - Same as Client, run the install command following by run the project.
 - Command:
-a. npm install
+1. npm install
-b. node index.js
+2. node index.js

 Database: PostgreSQL
 - You may setup table in your current PostgreSQL database by running the script, as it only contain 1 DB table to run the application.